aliarjomandbigdeli/ImageProcessing/README.md

 - segmentation
 - face detection

-## some of the result
+## some of the results
 Edge detection:
 ![picture](images/edges.png)
 Face detection:
 ![picture](images/face.png)
-## How to use install OpenCV
+## How to install OpenCV
 ##### Windows:
-At first, you should install python, you can download at [python page](https://python.org/).
+At first, you should install python, you can download it at [python page](https://python.org/).
 Now how to install OpenCV:

 Download numpy at [numpy](https://www.lfd.uci.edu/~gohlke/pythonlibs/#numpy) and openCV at [opencv](https://www.lfd.uci.edu/~gohlke/pythonlibs/#opencv).
 Note : both are the same version.